-When they do, they're throwing away some serious nutritional benefits.
-Many (but not all) edible tops, stems, and seeds are loaded with important nutrients and antioxidants your active body needs to perform and look its best.
+It turns out, those parts of the plants that you never touch have some serious nutritional benefits.
+Many (but not all) edible tops, stems, and seeds are loaded with valuable micronutrients.
+What are micronutrients?
+They are vitamins, minerals, and antioxidants your active body needs to perform and look its best.

-Here's how to throw those kitchen castaways a line and pull them back into your diet.
+Here's a look at some of the best sources of vitamins and nutrition in your home, plus ways to take those kitchen castaways and pull them back into your diet.

 1. Broccoli Stalks

 How to prepare broccoli stalks: After you cut off the florets, use a vegetable peeler or sharp knife to remove the tough outer layer of the broccoli stalk.
-Sliced thinly, the stalk makes a perfect addition to stir-fries, soups, scrambled eggs, and pasta dishes.
-You can also shred the peeled stalk and use it raw in salads and slaws.
-When cut into strips, a broccoli stalk makes a nutritious way to scoop up dips.
+Sliced thinly and add to stir-fries, scrambled eggs, pasta dishes, or anything else you cook in a pan.
+You can also shred the peeled stalk and use it raw in salads and slaws—that's what those popular "broccoli slaw" bagged salads are!
+When cut into strips, a broccoli stalk makes a nutritious way to scoop up your favorite healthy dips.

 2. Beet Greens